 Here, you have two choices Domain and URL prefix.

 I would highly recommend you use the Domain option because it will cover all your domain name prefixes like with/without www, HTTP/HTTPS, etc. It means you just have to put your domain name(scrollbucks.com).

 Step 2- Next, you have to redirect to the domain verification stage.
 You have to visit the domain name provider and update the TXT record as provided by the Google search console.
 Refer to the below screenshot.

 Other than this, you can verify the domain ownership using the below methods.
 You can use anyone who is easy for you.

 - Upload an HTML file to the site.

 - Add a meta tag to your site home page.

 That’s it.
 You are all set to use the Google search console.

 Next, you can submit the sitemap for the website.
-It is very essential thing to do after configuring search console.
-Once you submit the sitemap Google will start indexing web pages of your website.
+It is a very essential thing to do after configuring the search console.
+Once you submit the sitemap Google will start indexing the web pages of your website.